I have re-read the Great Barrington Declaration - you should too.

 [No doubt this is part of the problem - the assumption that people need to be and can be “protected” from viruses / pandemic threats.
 I regard this threat as one of HL Mencken’s hobgoblins]

 Current lockdown policies are producing devastating effects on short and long-term public health.
 [Possibly the only thing in the whole document I don’t take issue with.]
 The results (to name a few) include lower childhood vaccination rates [nobody intellectually honest can scratch the surface of that topic and not conclude there is something very, very wrong with vaccination policy in general], worsening cardiovascular disease outcomes, fewer cancer screenings and deteriorating mental health – leading to greater excess mortality in years to come, with the working class and younger members of society carrying the heaviest burden.
 Keeping students out of school is a grave injustice.
-[Testing and isolation of anybody based on a PCR test was WRONG]
+[Testing and isolation of anybody - based on a PCR test or not - was WRONG]

 Keeping these measures in place until a vaccine is available [tacit acceptance that there’s something to vaccinate against] will cause irreparable damage, with the underprivileged disproportionately harmed.

 Fortunately, our understanding of the virus is growing.
 We know that vulnerability to death from COVID-19 is more than a thousand-fold higher in the old and infirm than the young.
 Indeed, for children, COVID-19 is less dangerous than many other harms, including influenza. [“The virus” - really?
-The “vulnerability to death” is illusory.
+The “vulnerability to death” was illusory.
 The vulnerable were simply killed or allowed to die through active or passive “measures”, or died because…..well, elderly and sick people do die….many of their deaths put down to “covid” because of the magic test.]

 Are we really pretending “covid deaths” are a real thing - given what we know about attribution policy and testing fidelity.
-Next they’ll be saying the flu really disappeared through “viral competition” or some such fantasy.]
+Next they’ll be saying the flu really disappeared through “viral competition”, or some such fantasy.]

 As immunity builds in the population [this suggests novelty where there wasn’t any], the risk of infection to all – including the vulnerable – falls.
 We know that all populations will eventually reach herd immunity [concept is simplistic and faulty for a highly mutable pathogen anyway, even if one played a more than minor role] – i.e. the point at which the rate of new infections is stable – and that this can be assisted by (but is not dependent upon) a vaccine [Nope.
 You can’t intramuscularly inject your way out of waves of respiratoy infections, even if they actually occurred].
 Our goal should therefore be to minimize mortality and social harm until we reach herd immunity [note this includes in their eyes as including being via a vaccine].